grahama1970/codex/FEATURES.md

   <img src="./codex-rs/logo.svg" alt="cxplus logo" width="360" />
 </p>

+> Experimental fork disclaimer
+>
+> This repository is an experimental, personal fork ("cxplus playground").
+It is not intended to be merged upstream into OpenAI’s Codex, and it has no official support.
+See FORK_POLICY.md for details.

 This fork extends Codex CLI with discovery, testing, and deployment ergonomics.
 Below is a high‑level, scannable overview.

 ## Exec Parity & Reliability